 What Does It Mean To "Do Business" in a Province?

-According to Michael J. Velletta, a lawyer and partner with Velletta & Company in Victoria, BC, practising Corporate and Commercial law,
+According to Michael J. Velletta, a Corporate and Commercial Law attorney and partner at Velletta & Company in Victoria, BC,

-For instance, if originally you incorporate a business in British Columbia and later wish to do business in Alberta, that's easy.
-Because BC, Alberta, and Saskatchewan have an agreement known as the New West Partnership Trade Agreement (NWPTA), all you need to do to register your corporation in Alberta as well if you have created a named (rather than a numbered) corporation in BC, is get a NUANS report, which currently cost $30 when done through the BC Registry Services.
-Assuming the name search is successful, this information is sent along to the Alberta Registry and an Alberta registration confirmation is issued.
+If you originally incorporate a business in British Columbia and later wish to do business in Alberta, it's a relatively easy process.
+Because BC, Alberta, and Saskatchewan have an agreement, the New West Partnership Trade Agreement (NWPTA), you need to register your corporation in Alberta; also, if you have created a named (rather than a numbered) corporation in BC, you need to get a NUANS report, which currently cost $30 when done through the BC Registry Services.
+Assuming the name search is successful, this information is sent along to the Alberta Registry, and an Alberta registration confirmation is issued.

-(Because there may be additional procedures and fees that need to be followed depending on the industry your business is in and/or municipal laws, Service Ontario recommends contacting the Business Info Line at 1-888-745-8888 and speaking to an Information Officer about your specific situation.)
+Because there may be additional procedures to be followed and fees to be paid (depending on the industry your business is in and/or municipal laws), Service Ontario recommends contacting the Business Info Line at 1-888-745-8888 and speaking to an Information Officer about your specific situation.)

 Provinces That Do Not Have Agreements